Nine Elms SW8

 SECTOR: PUBLIC REALM

 After holding an interactive community engagement (more info at bottom of page), the wall was painted with a palette of 8 colours that repeat along the length of the road.
-Our colleague, Mr Dane, a south London based large-scale mural art specialist, was tasked with creating a continuous white line drawing along the wall, building up a narrative based on feedback from locals.
-Whilst Mr Dane was at work rendering the artwork, we installed our sculptural white picket fence breakouts, which playfully emerge through key points in the boundary wall.
-These areas are interspersed with new seating which folds out from the fence.
-The interactive areas house sensory, edible and ornamental bee friendly planting, that locals helped plant in the first phase of planting in Autumn 2016.
-Another planting afternoon is planned for late March 2017 to which all will be welcome.
+Our colleague, Mr. Dane, a south London based large-scale mural art specialist, was tasked with creating a continuous white line drawing along the wall, building up a narrative based on feedback from locals.
+Whilst Mr. Dane was at work rendering the artwork, we installed our sculptural white picket fence breakouts, which playfully emerge through a key area in the boundary wall sitting opposite St George’s Primary school.
+The site is interspersed with new seating which folds out from the fence.
+The planters house sensory, edible and ornamental bee friendly planting, that locals helped plant in the first phase of planting in Autumn 2016.
+Another planting afternoon is planned for May 12th, 2017 to which locals are welcome to join in.
 It is our hope that local residents continue to enjoy tending the mini gardens as their own.

-We were delighted that the Edible Avenue made the RIBA MacEwen Awards Longlist.
+We’re delighted that the Edible Avenue made the RIBA MacEwen Awards Longlist ‘Architecture for the common good’.
 Once brutal, the wall now sings with colour and planting.
-The razor wire is still there, but is no longer a point of focus.
-In the coming years, we’d like to install more pop out gardens and seating along the length of Thessaly Road, creating further opportunities, as the area evolves, to interface with the existing community.
+The razor wire is still there but is no longer a point of focus.

 St George’s Church of England Primary School, SW8 4JS